purseclab/ScopeVerif/README.md

    ```
 8. Run `python run_experiment.py` to start the experiment and collect results.
 9. Run `python analyze_results.py` to analyze the results, cluster violations, and generate reports.

+# Contents
+This project contains the controller app in `ScopeVerifController` and the worker apps in `ScopeVerifWorker`.

+## ScopeVerifController
+This folder contains the source code for the Controller component of the ScopeVerif project, a tool designed to run on a PC and send commands to Android devices to conduct experiments, collect results, and analyze them.

+- `libs`: This folder contains various utility modules that facilitate device interaction, UI control, and root access handling.
+It includes classes like `DeviceController`, `UIController`, and `RootHandler` to manage device operations and interactions programmatically.
+- `verification`: This folder is responsible for the core verification logic of the application.
+It includes modules for generating inputs, scoring, and verifying storage rules, ensuring that the experiments adhere to the defined security and storage policies.
+- `enums`: This folder defines various enumerations used throughout the application to categorize attributes, operation types, rule types, and storage APIs.
+These enums will be used for test case generation.

+## ScopeVerifWorker
+This folder contains worker apps that run on Android devices to perform the actual tasks.
+Three workers contain identical code, except for their package names.
+Based on different package names, these workers will be assigned different roles in the experiment.
+The controller app will generate test cases and send commands to these workers.
+These workers will perform the file-related operations and return results to the controller.
+You should not need to modify anything in this folder unless you want to test new storage-related APIs that the current workers do not support.